Teidesat/ADCS-embedded-software/README.md

 ### Software configuration

-Used the `platform.io` plugin for VSCode to create the project and upload the attitude calculation program into the arduino board.
-Libraries requerided are already integrated in the project in the `.pio/libdeps/psp12e` directory:
+Used the `PlatformIO` plugin for VSCode to create the project and upload the attitude calculation program into the arduino board (configuration of the ESP-12E already set up in the project).
+Libraries requerided are already integrated in the project in the `.pio/libdeps/psp12e` directory (They can also be found in the `PlatformIO Registry`):

-- Adafruit BusIO
-- Adafruit LIS3MDL
-- Adafruit Unified Sensor
+Main dependencies:
 - Adafruit LSM9DS1 Library
 - ReefwingAHRS

+Sub-dependencies (required by the main dependencies):
+- Adafruit BusIO
+- LIS3MDL
+- LSM9DS1 Library

 All the implementations are located in the `src/` directory.